A Centralized portal for users

 Successful negotiation

 After making a case for this new feature by highlighting those key business impacts, it was successfully added to the roadmap!
-This gave me time to work out the design and plan with other designers to map downstream effects in other parts of Pulse.
+From here I was able to work and plan with other designers to map downstream effects in other parts of Pulse and create the correct messaging and edge cases to cover what happens when content is deactivated.

 10. The grand finale